zac-heisey/team-business/_pages/strategy-workshop-mba-in-a-day.md

 ---
 ## Turn strong operational leaders into strategic thinkers.

+Turn staff into strategic thinkers through a one-day deep-dive learning and applying 10 classic MBA theories to their business.
+Teach them how to use theory to structure their business decision making.

 ### Part One: The Business Simulation

 Over a series of five business cycles, they are presented with a range of strategic challenges, taught the relevant business theory and required to make business decisions, using the theories provided.
 Working in teams, they face the challenges, make decisions, implement them, see the results, and reflect on their performance.